gooch/sustainable_energy_without_the_hot_air/book.md

 ![Greenpeace leaflet](figure3.png)

 Figure 1.1.
-This Greenpeace leaﬂetarrived with my junk mail in May2006.
+This Greenpeace leaflet arrived with my junk mail in May 2006.
 Do beloved windmills have the capacity to displace hated cooling towers?

 Why are we discussing energy policy?